 This video from La Trobe University very clearly illustrates the pitfalls of relying on Google.

-This British Medical Journal Editorial from March 2014, clearly outlines the reasons why Wikipedia shouldn't be cited in health science articles and refers to a recent study (Bould, M.Dylan et al, (2014), References that anyone can edit: review of Wikipedia citations in peer reviewed health science literature, BMJ;348:g1585, which is also included here, about the problem and pravalence of Wikipedia citations.
+This British Medical Journal Editorial from March 2014, clearly outlines the reasons why Wikipedia shouldn't be cited in health science articles.It refers to a recent study which higlights the problem.